XueXinping18/ids_706/README.md

 ```

 ![Fail to load image](./10.png)

+Reasoning: UNION merges NC cities with a literal value; EXCEPT finds missing orders.
+Interpretation: Cities include Cary–Raleigh–Durham–Charlotte, and every customer has placed an order.

 Notes / Pitfalls.

-UNION removes duplicates; use UNION ALL to keep them.
+* UNION removes duplicates; use UNION ALL to keep them.

-Anti-join can also be written as WHERE NOT EXISTS (...).
+* Anti-join can also be written as WHERE NOT EXISTS (...).